apache/beam/examples/notebooks/beam-ml/README.md

     specific language governing permissions and limitations
     under the License.
 -->
-# ML Implementations on Beam
+# ML Sample Notebooks

-As of Beam 2.40 users now have access to a simple [RunInference](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.RunInference) transform.
+As of Beam 2.40 users now have access to a [RunInference](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.RunInference) transform.

-This allows inferences or predictions of data on popular ML frameworks like TensorFlow, PyTorch and scikit-learn.
+This allows inferences or predictions of on data for popular ML frameworks like TensorFlow, PyTorch and scikit-learn.

 ## Using The Notebooks

 These notebooks illustrate usages of Beam's RunInference, as well as different usages of implementations of [ModelHandler](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.ModelHandler).
 Beam comes with various implementations of ModelHandler.

 ### Loading the Notebooks